 - Reporting unsafe working conditions or violations of applicable federal or state safety and health laws, such as violations of the Occupational Safety and Health Act (OSHA)

 - Failure to make reasonable accommodation or other violations of the Americans With Disabilities Act (ADA)

 - Assertion of rights under wage and hour laws, including failure to pay minimum wage or overtime pay or misclassification as an independent contractor

 - Failure to respect rights under workers’ compensation laws

 - Assertion of employee rights to family or medical leave, including leave rights related to COVID-19

 - Disrespect of military service or deployment (USERRA claims) requirements

 - Reporting violations of state and federal laws and regulations

 - Blowing the whistle on conduct that may violate:

-An employee who successfully proves that their employer illegally retaliated against them can avail themselves of several remedies designed to compensate them for their ordeal and make them whole, including:
+Retaliation laws provide a number of remedies for employees who successfully prove that their employer illegally retaliated against them.
+These remedies are designed to compensate employees for their ordeal and make them whole, including: